Felioxx/SIS-Course/README.md

 ## About The Project
 This project was done during the winter term 2024/25 at ifgi Münster as part of the Spatial Information Search Course of the Master in Geoinformatics.

-In this project of a collaborative and interactive Web-Application was implemented.
+In this project a collaborative and interactive Web-Application was implemented.
 The App includes a Chatbot which is linked to a leaflet map.
 It is knowledged about the geometries and the federal relations of Northrhine-Westphalia.

 It consists of multiple components, which will be explained in the following: